 The Pro IntelliMouse has an upgraded tracking sensor and improved key actuation from the 2017 Classic IntelliMouse, which makes it more suitable for gaming than previous generations.
 Its color scheme is more of a nod to the Xbox, as Microsoft points out, and yet it also nods to its traditional design over the years by being almost RGB-free, though you can customize the taillight to whatever color you'd like to match any of your other RGB peripherals.

 Spec-wise, the Pro IntelliMouse is USB 2.0 compatible, wired, and comes with five total buttons, of which three are customizable.
 (However, button customization isn't supported on Windows 10 S, and it's strange that it's not USB 3.0/3.1 considering most USB peripherals are.)
 The optical senor is a PixArt PAW3389PRO-MS, which has a base DPI of 200 that goes up to 16,000, a tracking speed up to 400'' (10,160 mm) per second, and a report rate of 1,000 reports per second.
-It weighs roughly 140g, which is heavier than all the mice on our best-of list.
+It weighs roughly 140g, which is heavier than all the mice in our best gaming mouse roundup.

 The Pro IntelliMouse is currently available via the Microsoft store (opens in new tab) in Canada and the United States for $59.99 and will be available sometime in July in Europe and Asia.